wp-plugins/flickr-shortcode-importer/readme.txt

 * None

 == TODO ==
-* Put progress for a/img to shortcode conversion
 * Add estimated time remaining notice
 * Import Flickr video - currently rendering as video/object/embed tag using Flickr src
 * Add option set A tag class attribute like 'lightbox'.
 Not sure if really needed